 Also, bank fees are not considered expenses that can reduce your income.
 If you get $100 in a bonus but are charged $20 in fees, you still owe taxes on the full $100 – not the net of $80.

-Avoid Early Closure Penalties
+Watch Early Closure Penalties

 Many banks will require you to keep the account for a set period of time, sometimes as long as a year.
-If you close it early, they warn that they will charge you a fee or even claw back the bonus.
+This gives you a chance to use the account (which we recommend).

 Watch for Credit Inquiries